zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 N/A ("Not Applicable") patches
 ------------------------------

 Many Vim patches are not applicable to Neovim.
 We regularly update version.c to reflect this, with a single pull request.
-If you find NA patches, find the existing pull request, or create a new one with the intention of maintaining that pull request for a few weeks.
+If you find NA patches,

+* find the existing "NA patches" pull request,
+* or create a new one with the intention of maintaining that pull request for a few weeks.

 The title of the pull request should be:

     version.c: mark NA patches